-20 Feb Interview with Noah Hanft: The Future of ADR in Business
+Interview With Noah Hanft: The Future Of ADR In Business

 I have a strong belief that conflict is often caused by the failure of parties to have a clear understanding as to objectives, outcomes and processes.
 Clarity in a contract and a genuine meeting of the minds is critical.
 That is why I believe best practice calls for agreements that clearly articulate the expectations of the parties on the overarching business issues, as well as how potential business disagreements can be avoided and, if unavoidable, how they can be effectively managed.
 A focus on early dispute identification and resolution is increasingly becoming the hallmark of successful companies.
 I often say that your adversary of today (even if it is your current competitor) might be your licensee, joint venture partner or even acquisition target of tomorrow so avoiding fractious and expensive legal battles is good business.

 Q: To the degree that you can disclose, please describe the most difficult conflict you have encountered.
 What made it so difficult?
 How did you approach finding a resolution?
 Were you successful?

 A: At MasterCard I dealt with many conflicts each of which was difficult for different reasons.
 They included conflicts with competitors, governments, the merchant community, and occasionally customers.
 As you would expect, I can’t provide detail on the many confidential mediations and other negotiations I encountered, but I’m happy to discuss the commonalities between them and approaches for dealing with them in general terms.